-The subordinate CAs' certificates and the certificates applied to PDF document signatures (certificate that issued to organizations and/or individuals with assurance Level 1, 2, or 3) may use OID 1.3.6.1.4.1.23459.100.0.9.
+The subordinate CA certificates and the subscriber certificates applied to PDF document signatures (certificates that are issued to organizations and/or individuals with assurance Level 1, 2, or 3) may use OID 1.3.6.1.4.1.23459.100.0.9.
 This OID is trusted by Adobe Approved Trust List (AATL).